tdilauro/Simplified-wiki/CommonDataModel.md

 An `Identifier` provides a way to uniquely refer to a particular book.
 Common types of `Identifier` include ISBNs and proprietary IDs such as Overdrive or Bibliotheca IDs.

-An `Identifier` may
+An `Identifier` may:

-* Serve as the primary identifier for multiple Editions
-* Serve as the identifier for many LicensePools, through Collection
+* Have many `Classification`s representing how the book would be shelved in a bookstore or library.
+(See the classification subsystem.)
-* Have many LicensePoolDeliveryMechanisms, through LicensePool
+* Have many `Measurement`s of quantities like quality and popularity.
+(See the measurement subsystem.)
-* Have many HyperLinks connecting it to external Resources, such as cover images or descriptions.
+* Have many `HyperLink`s to associated files such as cover images or descriptions.
+(See the linked resources subsystem.)
-* Have many Measurements of the various numerically-quantifiable qualities (such as popularity, rating, page count, number of published editions, etc.) of the book to which it refers
-* Have many Classifications, each of which categorizes the Identifier by assigning it to a different Subject.
-A Subject designates the general categories that the book referenced by the Identifier falls under, such as target audience or age range, genre, or format.
+* Participate in many `Equivalency`s.
+* Serve as the `primary_identifier` for multiple `Edition`s.
+* Serve as the `identifier` for many `LicensePool`s, through `Collection`.
 * Be associated with one Work, through Edition

+### `Equivalency`

-* Participate in many Equivalencies.
-An Equivalency is an assertion made by a particular DataSource, according to which two different Identifiers are in fact referring to the same book, and are therefore equivalent.
+An `Equivalency` is an assertion made by a `DataSource` that two different `Identifiers` refer to the same book.

+* The `strength` of the `Equivalency` is a number from -1 to 1 indicating how much we trust the assertion.
+When Overdrive says that an Overdrive ID is equivalent to an ISBN, we give that `Equivalency` a `strength` of 1, because Overdrive got the ISBN from the publisher and assigned the Overdrive ID itself.
+When OCLC says that two ISBNs represent the same book, we give it a lower `strength`, because OCLC is frequently wrong about this.
+A negative `strength` means that the `DataSource` is pretty sure two `Identifier`s represent _different_ books.

 ## `Edition`